Fatimid Caliphate: Consolidation and western rivalry

 For a large part of the tenth century the Fatimids also engaged in a rivalry with the Umayyads of Cordoba, who ruled Al-Andalus and were hostile to the Fatimids' pretensions in an effort to establish domination over the western Maghreb.
 In 911, Tahert, which had been briefly captured by Abu Abdallah al-Shi'i in 909, had to be retaken by the Fatimid general Masala ibn Habus of the Miknasa tribe.
 The first Fatimid expeditions to what is now northern Morocco occurred in 917 and 921 and were primarily aimed at the Principality of Nakur, which they subjugated on both occasions.
 Fez and Sijilmasa were also captured in 921.
 These two expeditions were led by Masala ibn Habus, who had been made governor of Tahert.
 Thereafter, the weakened Idrisids and various local Zenata and Sanhaja leaders acted as proxies whose formal allegiances oscillated between the Umayyads or the Fatimids depending on the circumstances.
 As a result of the political instability in the western Maghreb, effective Fatimid control did not extend much beyond the former territory of the Aghlabids.
 Masala's successor, Musa ibn Abi'l-Afiya, captured Fez from the Idrisids again, but in 932 defected to the Umayyads, taking the western Maghreb with him.
-The Umayyads gained the upper hand again in northern Morocco during the 950s, until the Fatimid general Jawhar, on behalf of Caliph Al-Mu'izz li-Din Allah, led another major expedition to Morocco in 958 and spent two years subjugating most of northern Morocco.
-He was accompanied by Ziri ibn Manad, the leader of the Zirids.
-Jawhar took Sijilmasa in September or October 958 and then, with the help of Ziri, his forces took Fez in November 959.
-He was unable, however, to dislodge the Umayyad garrisons in Sala, Sebta (present-day Ceuta) and Tangier, and this marked the only time that the Fatimid army was present at the Strait of Gibraltar.
-Jawhar and Ziri returned to al-Mansuriyya in 960.
-The subjugated parts of Morocco, including Fez and Sijilmasa, were left under the control of local vassals while most of the central Maghreb (Algeria), including Tahert, was given to Ziri ibn Manad to govern on the caliph's behalf.